 2. Other Receipts and Disbursements

-Other receipts and disbursements consist of accounting adjustments for the recognition and disposition of dormant account fees and escheatable inmate funds.
+Other receipts and disbursements consist of accounting adjustments for the recognition and disposition of dormant account fees and escheatable inmate funds, as well as adjusting entries for inmate processing fees and medical fees reversals.

-COUNTY OF LEHIGH OFFICE OF THE CONTROLLER
+OFFICE OF THE CONTROLLER